Background pattern

 • If you need advice or more information, consult your pharmacist.

-• You should consult a doctor if your condition worsens or does not improve after 4 days.
+• You should consult a doctor if it worsens or does not improve after 4 days.

 1. What is Fenivir cream and what is it used for

-Fenivir contains penciclovir and belongs to a group of medications called antivirals that inhibit the multiplication of viruses, such as the one that causes cold sores.
+Fenivir contains penciclovir and belongs to a group of medicines called antivirals that slow down the multiplication of viruses, such as the one that causes cold sores.

-This virus can remain inactive for long periods of time, but when it becomes active, it begins to multiply and then the lesion develops.
-This occurs, for example, when the defenses are weakened, when a cold or flu is present, or in cases where one has been exposed to strong sunlight.
+This virus can remain inactive for long periods of time, but when it becomes active, it starts to multiply and then the lesion develops.
+This happens, for example, when the defenses are weakened, when you have a cold or flu, or in cases where you have been exposed to strong sunlight.
 The virus causes painful blisters on the lips.

-Fenivir is indicated for the treatment of fever blisters (Herpes labial).
-When applying Fenivir, it reduces the duration of pain from cold sores and accelerates their healing.
-Additionally, the period in which the cold sore is contagious also decreases, although applying Fenivir does not prevent you from being able to infect someone else.
+Fenivir is indicated for the treatment of cold sores (Herpes labialis).
+When applying Fenivir, it reduces the duration of the pain of the cold sore and accelerates its healing.
+Additionally, the period during which the cold sore is contagious also decreases, although applying Fenivir does not prevent you from infecting another person.

 You should consult a doctor if it worsens or does not improve after 4 days.

-2. What you need to know before starting to use Fenivir cream
+2. What you need to know before you start using Fenivir cream

 Do not use Fenivir cream